USGS-CMG/stglib/doc/config.rst

 - ``featureType: 'profile'``: this `CF-compliant <https://cfconventions.org/cf-conventions/cf-conventions.html#profile-data>`_ ``featureType`` instructs stglib to process these data as a profile dataset.
 - ``latitude: [36.959, 41.533, 27.764]``, ``longitude: [-122.056, -70.651, -82.638]``: these values can each be specified as a YAML list of latitudes and longitudes, each element in the lists corresponding to a profile.
 27.764, -82.638
+- ``split_profiles``: when set to `True`, split a multi-profile dataset into individual netCDF files for each profile

 EXO
 ---